mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 export OMP_NUMB_THREADS=$SLURM_CPUS_PER_TASK
 mpirun -n $SLURM_NTASKS my_program
 ```
 The `-c` flag is the same as `--cpus-per-task`.
 The specified value is saved in the variable `SLURM_CPUS_PER_TASK`.
-In this case, the total number of cores assigned by Slurm equals `$SLURM_NTASKS * $SLURM_CPUS_PER_TASK`, that is 16.
+In this case, the total number of cores equals `SLURM_NTASKS * SLURM_CPUS_PER_TASK`, that is 16.

-The environment variable `OMP_NUMB_THREADS` is the number of threads for an OpenMP program.
-It is set to be equal to `SLURM_CPUS_PER_TASK`, and the number of MPI tasks is set to be euqal to `SLURM_NTASK`, thus the nubmer of MPI tasks times the number of threads equals the total number of CPU cores.
-For different usage cases, users need to specify the values of the Slurm flags `-n` and `-c`, for example, `-n 4 -c 4` or `-n 8 -c 2`, keeping the product unchanged, then the MPI tasks and threads are all set automatically.
+The environment variable `OMP_NUMB_THREADS` is used to set the number of threads for an OpenMP program.
+Here it is equal to `SLURM_CPUS_PER_TASK`, and the number of MPI tasks is set to be `SLURM_NTASK` in the `mpirun` line, therefore, the nubmer of MPI tasks times the number of threads equals the total number of CPU cores.

+Users only need to specify the numbers following Slurm flags `-n` and `-c`, for example, `-n 4 -c 4` or `-n 8 -c 2`, keeping the their product unchanged, then the MPI tasks and threads are all set automatically.

-Similarly, here is an exmple script for two nodes,
+Similarly, here is an exmple script to request two nodes,
 ```
 #!/bin/bash
 #SBATCH -p sched_mit_hill